junebash/junebash.com/_posts/2020-09-30-type-erasure.md

 ---
 title: How to Type-Erase Protocols in Swift
-date: 2020-09-30 10:01
+date: 2020-09-30 08:25
 categories:
   - Code
 ---

 _(Note: This post uses Swift 5.3)_

-Type erasure is what allows us classes like `AnyCollection<Element>`; the interface of the `Collection` protocol is the same except for the `Element` used, we have this wrapper type that can wrap any collection and allow us to swap one in for the other.
+Type erasure is what allows us types like `AnyCollection`.
+For any type that conforms to the `Collection` protocol, their interfaces will be exactly the same (except of course for the type of `Element` used). `AnyCollection` allows us to wrap up any collection and swap in one (e.g., an `Array`) for another (e.g., a `Set`, or even a custom collection type).

-Unfortunately, writing a type-erased instance of a protocol is far more complicated than it has any right to be, and I avoid it where at all possible.
-Still, it's sort of interesting from a mere curiosity perspective.
-So let's take a look at how we can do it! <!--more-->
+Unfortunately, writing a type-erased instance of a protocol is far more complicated than it has any right to be, and personally I avoid it where at all possible.
+Still, there are instances where it can be very useful, and it's sort of interesting from a mere curiosity perspective.
+So let's take a look at how we can write a type-erased implementation of a protocol! <!--more-->

 ## Setup